TokenButler: Token Importance is Predictable: Abstract

 \section{Abstract}

 Large Language Models (LLMs) rely on the Key-Value (KV) Cache to store token history, enabling efficient decoding of tokens.
-As the KV-Cache grows, it becomes a major memory and computation bottleneck, however, there is an opportunity to alleviate this bottleneck, especially because prior research has shown that only a small subset of tokens contribute meaningfully to each decoding step.
+As the KV-Cache grows, it becomes a major memory and computation bottleneck.
+However, there is an opportunity to alleviate this bottleneck, prior research has shown that only a small subset of tokens contribute meaningfully to each decoding step.
 A key challenge in finding these \textit{critical tokens} is that they are dynamic, and heavily input query-dependent.
 Existing methods either risk quality by evicting tokens permanently, or retain the full KV-Cache but rely on retrieving chunks (pages) of tokens at generation, failing at dense, context-rich tasks.
 Additionally, many existing KV-Cache sparsity methods rely on inaccurate proxies for token importance.
 To address these limitations, we introduce \textbf{TokenButler}, a high-granularity, query-aware predictor that learns to identify these critical tokens.
-By training a light-weight predictor with less than $1.2\%$ parameter overhead, TokenButler prioritizes tokens based on their contextual, predicted importance.
-This improves perplexity \& downstream accuracy by over $8\%$ relative to SoTA methods for estimating token importance.
-We evaluate TokenButler on a novel synthetic small-context co-referential retrieval task, demonstrating near-oracle accuracy.
-Code, models and benchmarks: \href{https://github.com/abdelfattah-lab/TokenButler}{\texttt{[code]}}
+TokenButler predicts low-dimensional \emph{importance queries} at a fixed depth stride, and combines them with a learned projection of the \emph{real KV-cache keys} to score tokens cheaply, enabling dynamic per-token selection under a fixed budget while preserving the full KV cache.
+We train TokenButler by distilling the model's masked causal attention distributions, optimizing a lightweight predictor with minimal parameter overhead.
+We evaluate TokenButler on a novel synthetic small-context co-referential retrieval task, demonstrating near-oracle accuracy where existing methods fail.
+Furthermore, TokenButler achieves competitive or superior performance on long-context benchmarks (RULER, LongBench), up to $\approx1.6\times$ on-GPU speedup using our proposed \emph{prediction interval with neighbor fetching} that amortizes predictor cost while maintaining accuracy within $\approx$1.1\%, and up to 7.6$\times$ reduction in latency compared to Dense Attention with CPU offloading, enabling efficient decoding for long contexts in limited GPU memory systems.
+Code \href{https://github.com/abdelfattah-lab/TokenButler}{\texttt{is available}}.